You can use the Patch Editor in Spark AR Studio to add interactivity, logic and animation to your effects, without needing to know how to write code.

 To try this out, insert a face tracker:

 The face tracker produces a signal in response to the movement of the face.
 Because of this, the patch we've created is known as a 'producer patch'.
-Producer patches are pink.

 You can use the Inspector to create patches representing the properties of an object or asset.
 When a property has a small circle with an arrow in next to it, it means you can make a patch to represent it.

-To create a patch representing a property:
+Now create a patch representing the visible property:

 The patch that's been created can be used to control whether or not the heart is visible in your effect.